febkosq8/ArduinoSmartAlert/README.md

 ## Use Case

-This setup can be easily applied into :
+Possible real life use case where these setup can be easily applied into :

 1. Smart Guide Sticks for the blind/elderly - Signal system lets the user's know of any obstucles in their way